What Are Hallucinogens?You are here:

 Overdosing on Hallucinogens: Myth or Fact?

 Some studies indicate that hallucinogen overdoses are rare.
 However, a person who has underlying health conditions may be more vulnerable to an overdose.
 The purity of the substance is another risk factor for overdose.
-Many of these drugs are often mixed with cheap chemicals that can be deadly.
+Many of these drugs contain cheap chemicals that can be deadly.

 Overdose does not always mean a fatal outcome is inevitable.
 Many people use more of the drug than they should.
 As a result, they suffer mental, physical, or emotional symptoms that can be dangerous.
 In some cases, irreversible mental health problems can occur.
 Therefore, it is possible to overdose on hallucinogens, but it may not be fatal.